4GeeksAcademy/machine-learning-content/README.md

 ## Collect and store data (4 days)

-1. Intro to SQL (Structured Query language)
+1. Intro to SQL (Structured Query language) - external

 1.2 Create and connect to SQL databases with Python